typelevel/cats/CONTRIBUTING.md

 ### source for the documentation
 The documentation for this website is stored alongside the source, in the [docs subproject](https://github.com/typelevel/cats/tree/main/docs).

-* The source for the tut compiled pages is in `docs/src/main/mdoc`
-* The menu structure for these pages is in `docs/src/main/resources/microsite/data/menu.yml`

 ### Generating the Site

 The microsite generation requires a specific scala version that might